-My obsession with Apple started when my friend Bill Dawson and his wife, Carla Ybarra-Dawson bought me an AppleTV one year.
-That was the beginning… now my kids have MacBook Pros and iPhones, my office is filled with Cinema Displays, iPads, another AppleTV, an iMac and a Mac Mini Server.
-Stop by our office sometime and check it out.
+My obsession with Apple started when my friend Bill Dawson and his wife, Carla Ybarra-Dawson bought me an AppleTV.
+That was the beginning… now my kids have MacBook Pros and iPhones, and my office is filled with Cinema Displays, iPads, another AppleTV, an iMac, and a Mac Mini Server.
+I’ve also accumulated quite a collection of Apple devices (that still work!).

-What Steve Jobs did with Apple stopped me from looking at a computer as a tool and began making me think of it as a paintbrush to make my mark on the world with.
+What Steve Jobs did with Apple stopped me from looking at a computer as a tool and began making me think of it as a paintbrush to make my mark on the world with.Douglas Karr

 I’ve lost some friends over it.
-I’ve lost a business partner over it.
+I’ve lost business partners over it.
 I’ve lost some clients over it.
 I miss all of them… but I know I was doing the right thing.
 My business continues to blossom and attract bigger and better clients.
-I have friends that stuck with me through it.
-I have other businesses that continue to put up with me ;).
+I have friends who stuck with me through it.
+I have other companies that continue to put up with me.
 We all know we’re heading in the right direction.

 Thank You, Mr. Jobs.